Josee14/Python-Web-Scraper-in-Flask/README.md

 3. Pandas
 4. Parsehub

-## In this tutorial, we'll look at web scraping using Beautiful Soup and Requests.
+### In this tutorial, we'll look at web scraping using Beautiful Soup and Requests.
 We'll build a web scrapper app with Flask, Python's most lightweight web framework.
 How it works
 1. Load the application
 2. Provide a target URL and a tag to be fetched example img,p, title
 3. Receive a response - the requested element(s) content.
 4. For images, there will be a download functionality that will save the images to your downloads directory

-### Project details.
-Our primary discussion files will be as follows:

-##### app.py
-##### templates/index.html
 ### app.py
 We will utilize Flask, Beautiful Soup, and request libraries.
 First and foremost, we'll import some functionality from Flask and Beautiful Soup into the app.py file.